thiskevinwang/container-control-plane/README.md

 ## What is this?

-This is a small side project that consist of several infrastructure-as-code tools.
+This is a small project that consist of several infrastructure-as-code tools.
 [Packer][packer] for machine images as code, [Terraform][terraform] for infrastructure-as-code, and [Nomad][nomad] for containerized jobs as code.

+I am working towards make this fully portable to anyone else with an AWS account, but for now, it makes some assumptions, like assuming a Route53 hosted zone exists, and there are a few hard coded values.

 There are some additional AWS _glue scripts_ that I have yet to find a "best" place for.